 - Stay close to the stove in case food starts to burn

 - Keep oven mitts handy

-- For moist foods, leave lid slightly ajar to allow moisture to escape
+- For moist foods, leave the lid slightly ajar to allow moisture to escape

 Start Out With An Easy Recipe

 For your first attempt at baking in a Dutch oven on your wood stove, try something fairly easy.
-I did a batch of Cinnamon Raisin Granola and did not use a lid so the moisture would escape from the granola.
-Granola requires an occasional stirring to prevent it from burning.
+Make a batch of Maple Walnut Granola and leave the lid of the oven off to allow moisture to evaporate.
+Stir occasionally to prevent it from burning.

 Next, Try An Intermediate Recipe